bluedaniel/The-Guardian-News-Feed/README.md

 - Key.
 If you don't have a key, get one here: http://www.guardian.co.uk/open-platform.
 It's required.
 If you do have one, please don't share it or use it anywhere else.

-- Ads.
-Articles come with ads and performance tracking embedded in them.
-As above, you mustn't change or remove them.
-You can, of course, use your own ads elsewhere on your blog, too.

 - Deletions.
 Sometimes but very rarely we have to remove articles.
 When that happens, this plug-in will replace the Guardian content within your blog post with a message saying that the content is not available anymore.

 Important Notes